 Election Security Bills

-The following bills have passed through at least one house of the legislature:
+The following bills have been enacted into law or passed through the legislature:

-[i] The bill, however, is highly controversial: It does not require the use of hand-marked paper ballots and critics are concerned that it would result in the state purchasing voting systems that only use ballot-marking devices.
+[ii] The bill, however, is highly controversial: It does not require the use of hand-marked paper ballots and critics are concerned that it would result in the state purchasing voting systems that only use ballot-marking devices.